Maha: 4 cops injured after Sikhs wielding swords attack them | Law-Order

 A mob of sword-wielding Sikhs on Monday attacked policemen, injuring at least four of them, after being denied permission to hold a public procession in Nanded due to the coronavirus pandemic, an official said.

-A viral video showed the sword-wielding mob barging out of the gurdwara, break the barricades put up by police and attack the policemen.
+A viral video showed the sword-wielding mob barging out of the gurdwara, breaking the barricades put up by police and attacking the policemen.

 Several vehicles were also damaged in the violence.